 These numbers clearly demonstrate that follow-up emails are not just optional; they are essential for maximizing response rates.

 Many times, recipients may miss or overlook your initial email.
-A follow-up acts as a gentle reminder, increasing the chances of your email being noticed and acted upon.
+A follow-up acts as a gentle reminder, increasing the chances of the previous message in your subsequent email being noticed and acted upon.

 The key is persistence.
 Often, it takes more than one or two emails to elicit a response, and follow-ups cater to this need.